Sierra Vista is about to have its First Black Mayor.

 - We believe that the federal government is responsible and obligated to give every man employment or a guaranteed income.
 We believe that if the White American business men will not give full employment, then the means of production should be taken from the business men and placed in the community so that the people of the community can organize and employ all of its people and give a high standard of living.

-Looking for a partner?
-We’d love to learn more about you and your vision.
+.
 Please share some of your vision and any questions you have for us below and we’ll be in touch to move the conversation forward.

 Sierra Vista, AZ